Residential Wireman Apprenticeship

 The Akron Area Electrical Joint Apprenticeship and Training Committee does not discriminate on the basis of race, color, national and ethnic origin — except the applicant must meet the minimum age requirement in administrating of its educational policies, admission policies, and other school-administered programs.

-Individuals with military technical training and a MOS applicable to the electrical construction trade and can document a minimum of two years military experience in that MOS will qualify for an oral interview with other qualified applicants.
+Individuals with military technical training, a Military Occupational Specialty applicable to the electrical construction trade, and documentation for a minimum of two years military experience in that MOS will qualify for an oral interview with other qualified applicants

 The Akron Area Electrical JATC Apprenticeship programs qualify for GI Bill tuition assistance.
 Use the GI Bill Comparison Tool to determine your individual qualifications.